Skybertronic/yahtzee/README.md

 ## How to play

 ### Requirements
-* Everyone has to have openjdk 15 installed
+* Everyone has to have openjdk 15 (or a newer version) installed
 * One person has to run the server
 * Every player has to run a client